-- a A matter personal to a member of staff that is being considered by a meeting of the Personnel Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Council or, if he is not available, the vice-chairman (if there is one) of absence occasioned by illness or other reason and that person shall report such absence to its next meeting. - The chairman of Personnel Committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Proper Officer.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Personnel committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Proper Officer relates to the chairman or vice-chairman of the Personnel committee] this shall be communicated to another member of the Personnel committee] which shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of the personnel committee OR is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the committee or, if they are not available, the vice-chair of. absence occasioned by illness or other reason and that person shall report such absence to the committee at its next meeting. - c The chair of personnel committee or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the proper officer.
+The proper officer shall manage all staff reviews and appraisals.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (proper officer) shall contact the chair of the personnel committee or in their absence, the vice-chair of the personnel committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the personnel committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chair or vice-chair of council, this shall be communicated to another member of personnel committee, which shall be reported back and progressed by resolution of council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).